-To learn more about Nuts & Bolts for Ministries, please visit the Buller Centre website and see the Nuts & Bolts program page.
+To learn more about Nuts & Bolts for Ministries, or to register online, visit the Buller Centre website and see the Nuts & Bolts program page.